RPasecky/Python-production-template/docs/faq.md

     install_precommit_hooks
     Add checks to run with each git commit.
 Examples include linting and pytest.

-    activate_conda_env
-    Decides whether the application should activate conda for the user on project creation.

     command_line_interface
     Whether to create a console script using Python Click.
 Console script